3LENDERMAN/Arduino_Robot_Vehicle/README.md

 Before assembling everything, test each component individually to ensure proper functionality.

+Soldering: Make sure dc motors are soldered properly and are holding tight.
+Be careful when soldering the led filament, it shouldn't be exposed to high temperatures for longer periods of time.

 Motor Issues: If the DC motors produce noise but do not move, the issue may be insufficient voltage or motors spinning in opposite directions, which can confuse the L298N motor driver’s H-bridge.

 ## **Circuit Diagrams**